MichelleMoran431/Iris-Data-set-analysis-project/README.md

 * Attributes are numeric
 * It is a classification problem, allowing you to practice with perhaps an easier type of supervised learning algorithm.
-* It only has 4 attributes and 150 rows, meaning it is small and easily fits into memory (and a screen or A4 page).
+* It only has 4 attributes and 150 rows, meaning it is small and easily fits into memory

 * All of the numeric attributes are in the same units and the same scale,

 **1.3 Download the data set and add it to a Repository**[1,6,7]